KeivanAbdi/JobsReeler/README.md

 This project provides a concrete example of a `DataReeler` application.
 It is configured to:

-1. Scrape Scala job postings in Germany from LinkedIn.
+1. Scrape Scala job postings in Germany/Austria from LinkedIn.
 2. Enrich and filter the raw job data through a multi-stage pipeline.
 This includes:
     *   Using an AI model via Ollama to determine the language of the job posting (e.g., German or English).
     *   Using an AI model via Gemini to analyze the job description and determine the required German language proficiency level.